-The evaluation of INT utilizes three synthetic traffic patterns: hotspot (10%), uniform random, and bit transpose.
+The evaluation of INT utilizes three synthetic traffic patterns: hotspot (10%), uniform random and bit transpose.
 Packets are injected into the network by synthetic traffic generators that target destinations according to the probability density function of the traffic pattern.
-To test the ability of the various routing algorithms in balancing temperatures, the evaluation also uses a variable number of thermal hotspots placed at random locations within the system.
-These hotspots are obtained from the execution of a load-compute-store loop on tile PEs, resulting in a constant power dissipation that is interconnect independent.
-This behavior is characteristic of long-running compute-bound workloads that are unaffected by interconnect performance once their triggering data have arrived at the tile.
-Although the routing strategies are evaluated in the presence of four and eight such thermal hotspots inside the 3-D mesh, since the general performance trends of both are similar, this brief presents only the results from the evaluation with eight thermal hotspots due to space constraints.
-INT is compared with three other routing strategies: downward routing [6], TTAR [5], and TTAR with temperature and congestion awareness (TTAR+).
+In order to test the ability of the various routing algorithms in balancing temperatures, the evaluation also uses a variable number of thermal hotspots placed at random locations within the system.
+These hotspots are obtained from the execution of a load-compute-store loop on tile PEs, resulting in a constant power dissipation that is interconnect-independent.
+This behaviour is characteristic of long running compute-bound workloads which are unaffected by interconnect performance once their triggering data has arrived at the tile.
+Although the routing strategies are evaluated in the presence of 4 and 8 such thermal hotspots inside the 3D mesh, since the general performance trends of both are similar, this paper only presents the results from the evaluation with 8 thermal hotspots due to space constraints.
+INT is compared with 3 other routing strategies: Downward routing [6], TTAR [5] and TTAR with temperature and congestion awareness (TTAR+).
 The INT and TTAR cases use an 8-bit monitoring network for temperature and congestion, respectively.
 For TTAR+, temperature and congestion information are carried over independent 5-bit and 3-bit networks, respectively.
-To compensate for the loss in temperature resolution due to the decreased vector width, the monitoring temperature range was decreased to 330 K-345 K. The congestion resolution, although decreased, is still sufficient to discriminate between paths.
+In order to compensate for the loss in temperature resolution due to the decreased vector width, the monitoring temperature range was decreased to 330K-345K.
+The congestion resolution although decreased is still sufficient to discriminate between paths.

-1) Thermal Performance: Fig. 4(a)-(d) illustrates temperature maps of tiers 0 and 3 of the die stack, with each routing algorithm following 750-K simulation cycles at the peak injection rate, with uniform random traffic and a total of eight thermal hotspots.
-INT is observed to provide the most balanced temperature profiles and the lowest peak temperatures among all the tested schemes.
-Downward routing provides a similar balance, however, with increased latency and congestion, as observed in Fig. 5(a).
-In the case of TTAR, the temperature imbalance occurs as a consequence of network traffic being routed through high-temperature regions with low congestion.
+1) Thermal Performance: Figures 4(a)-(d) illustrate temperature maps of tiers 0 and 3 of the die-stack with each routing algorithm following 750K simulation cycles at the peak injection rate with uniform random traffic and a total of 8 thermal hotspots.
+INT is observed to provide the most balanced temperature profiles, and the lowest peak temperatures amongst all the tested schemes.
+Downward routing provides a similar balance, however, with increased latency and congestion as observed in Figure 5(a).
+In the case of TTAR, the temperature imbalance occurs as a consequence of network traffic being routed through high temperature regions with low congestion.
 The figures also illustrate the high degree of thermal coupling between stacked dies.
 The efficacy of the interconnect in balancing temperature differences in the system requires the presence of sufficient traffic.
 At low injection rates, the influence of network traffic on temperatures is relatively small.
-As a consequence, despite its temperature awareness, INT yields peak temperature differences identical to the competing schemes, as evidenced in Fig. 5(a).
-However, with increasing network traffic, the activity and power dissipation of the interconnect assumes increasing significance, and the effects of temperatureaware routing become evident.
+As a consequence, despite its temperature awareness, INT yields peak temperature differences identical to the competing schemes, evidenced in Figure 5(a).
+With increasing network traffic however, the activity and power dissipation of the interconnect assumes increasing significance, and the effects of temperature-aware routing become evident.

-2) Latency and Congestion: Fig. 5(a) also illustrates the average packet latency and network congestion resulting from the use of each routing strategy.
-In a network with temperaturedependent throttling, packet latency is influenced by operating temperatures and network congestion.
-Congestion-aware routing strategies such as TTAR offer significantly low latency on account of their avoiding high-traffic regions.
-However, this often results in the routing of packets close to interconnectindependent thermal hotspots.
-Consequently, operating temperatures rise, and as throttling is invoked, packet latency increases.
-Downward routing, on the other hand, prevents the formation of high-temperature regions by routing traffic toward higher tiers.
-This has the effect of increasing network congestion on the cooler tiers and drastically increasing packet delivery latency.
-INT's routing of packets based on operating temperatures results in a decreased chance of encountering a heavily throttled router.
-This ensures that packets remain on higher throughput paths, reducing the congestion caused due to slow-moving traffic in the network.
-The latency benefits obtained as a result of INT's temperature-adaptive routing are observed in Fig. 5(b), which reports the latency distribution across network nodes at the peak injection rate.
-In the case of TTAR+, the power overheads incurred due to the propagation of monitoring information across the system are so considerable
+2) Latency and Congestion: Figure 5(a) also illustrates the average packet latency and network congestion resulting from the use of each routing strategy.
+In a network with temperaturedependent throttling, packet latencies are influenced by operating temperatures as well as network congestion.
+Congestion aware routing strategies like TTAR offer significantly low latencies on account of their avoiding high traffic regions.
+However, this often results in the routing of packets close to interconnect-independent thermal hotspots.
+Consequently, operating temperatures rise, and as throttling is invoked, packet latencies increase.
+Downward routing on the other hand prevents the formation of high temperature regions by routing traffic towards higher tiers.
+This has the effect of increasing network congestion on the cooler tiers, and drastically increasing packet delivery latencies.
+INT's routing of packets based on operating temperatures results in a decreased